mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

     -   [Research Questions Jan 2025](#research-questions-jan-2025)
     -   [Notes](#notes)
     -   [Introduction](#introduction)
+    -   [The following summary is currently under developed and will be revised later.](#the-following-summary-is-currently-under-developed-and-will-be-revised-later.)
     -   [Part one - Exploring concepts of abstract and concrete knowledge frameworks in relation to Game Design Patterns](#part-one---exploring-concepts-of-abstract-and-concrete-knowledge-frameworks-in-relation-to-game-design-patterns)
-        -   [Exploration of findings in relation to CHAT conceptions of abstraction](#exploration-of-findings-in-relation-to-chat-conceptions-of-abstraction)
-        -   [Exploration of GDPs as mid-level construct in relation to other conceptions of abstraction in computing education research](#exploration-of-gdps-as-mid-level-construct-in-relation-to-other-conceptions-of-abstraction-in-computing-education-research)
+        -   [Exploration of GDPs as an intermediate-level construct in relation to other conceptions of abstraction in computing education research](#exploration-of-gdps-as-an-intermediate-level-construct-in-relation-to-other-conceptions-of-abstraction-in-computing-education-research)
-            -   [Design patterns as a intermediate-level, pedagogical framework - THE HYPOTHESIS](#design-patterns-as-a-intermediate-level-pedagogical-framework---the-hypothesis)
-            -   [Purpose of the frameworks being addressed is also relevant.](#purpose-of-the-frameworks-being-addressed-is-also-relevant.)
             -   [Types of abstraction in frameworks - recalling definitions or lack of clear definitions](#types-of-abstraction-in-frameworks---recalling-definitions-or-lack-of-clear-definitions)